composer/composer/doc/00-intro.md

 ### 1) Downloading the Composer Executable

 To actually get Composer, we need to do two things.
-The first one is installing composer (again, this mean downloading it into your project):
+The first one is installing Composer (again, this mean downloading it into your project):

     $ curl -s http://getcomposer.org/installer | php

 This will just check a few PHP settings and then download `composer.phar` to your working directory.
-This file is the composer binary.
+This file is the Composer binary.
 It is a PHAR (PHP archive), which is an archive format for PHP which can be run on the command line, amongst other things.

-You can install composer to a specific directory by using the `--install-dir` option and providing a target directory (it can be an absolute or relative path):
+You can install Composer to a specific directory by using the `--install-dir` option and providing a target directory (it can be an absolute or relative path):

     $ curl -s http://getcomposer.org/installer | php -- --install-dir=bin